-Survey method has been used to collect data.
+Survey method has been used to collect data to analyze the hypothesis.
 Survey method is a correlational research design, Survey is basically a short and instant interview or discussion with the individuals or participants from whom the researchers want to collect their views.
-Data is collected in a form of Questionnaires matrix, matrix is actually close-ended questions based questionnaire.
+Data is collected in a form of Questionnaires matrix, matrix is actually closeended questions based questionnaire.
 (Sincero, 2012).